vulogov/ThreadComputation/README.md

 ### Functions calling

-There are number of the functions that already
+Functions are called by it's name with optionally passing space separated arguments enclosed between _[_ and _]_.
+There are number of functions that already defined and can be considered as a "standard library" of the ThreadComputation language.

+#### Generic functions.

+- print, printAll - printing single or all elements of stack
+- Math functions + -  * /
+- Statistics function mean variance skew deviation